 - For Enterprise agreement customers, you must be an EA admin with write permissions.

-- For Microsoft Customer Agreement (MCA) customers, you must be a billing profile contributor or above.
+- For Microsoft Customer Agreement (MCA) customers, you must be a billing profile contributor or higher.

-- For Microsoft Partner Agreement partners, only RBAC permissions are currently supported
+- For Microsoft Partner Agreement partners, only Azure RBAC permissions are currently supported

 billingScopeId property in the request body must use the

 Cancel, exchange, or refund savings plans

 You can't cancel, exchange, or refund savings plans.

 You can pay for savings plans with monthly payments.
 Unlike an up-front purchase where you pay the full amount, the monthly payment option divides the total cost of the savings plan evenly over each month of the term.
 The total cost of up-front and monthly savings plans is the same and you don't pay any extra fees when you choose to pay monthly.